I began listening to the Lovin' Spoonful in June 2023.

 Do You Believe in Magic (1965):

-Earlier in the year, LA rock group the Byrds invented folk rock by taking folk queues from Bobby Zimmerman.
-The Lovin' Spoonful originated in Greenwich Village and adapted their name from the old blues song "Spoonful Blues."
-Naturally, they come to folk rock from the other side.
-Exactly half of their debut consists of traditional songs rearranged by lead singer and songwriter John Sebastian while the other half consists of original songwriting efforts and two covers.
-Sebastian has already proved an excellent songwriter (with the title track still a piercing piece of music) and a soulful singer (swoon along with him on "Sportin' Life"), but the rest of the band impresses as well.
+Earlier in the year, LA rock group the Byrds invented folk rock by taking folk queues from Bobby Zimmerman and Pete Seeger.
+The Lovin' Spoonful, releasing their debut recording only a bit later and offering their own unique spin on folk rock, originated in Greenwich Village and adapted their name from the old blues song "Spoonful Blues."
+Naturally, their knowledge of old folk music runs much deeper than the Byrds.
+While exactly half of their debut consists of traditional songs, lead singer John Sebastian and gang, as pioneers of a new genre, aren’t afraid to reinvent the old folk music they revere.
+In fact, a likely inspiration for making folk music new is the Holy Modal Rounders, whose arrangement of "Blues in the Bottle" is covered here.
+As adept the Lovin' Spoonful are at making old folk music consumable for the post-Beatles pop world, Sebastian has also proved an excellent original songwriter (with the title track still a piercing and defining piece of music) and a soulful singer (swoon along with him on "Sportin' Life"), but the rest of the band impresses as well.
 Zal Yanovsky proves a rocking lead guitarist (watch out for that solo on "Night Owl Blues") and both "Fishin' Blues" and "Wild About My Lovin'" feature solid vocals by Yanovsky and drummer Joe Butler.
 A-

 Daydream (1966):